 Following the release ‘Castles & Towers’, two of the singles topped the local Cape Town charts at Nr1, with the fan favourite ‘Pick Daisies’ holding its position for up to 10 weeks on various stations.

-With the success of the single ‘Pick Daisies’ in 2016 Volkswagen SA mobilized this rousing musician with the 6th Generation Volkswagen Kombi Caravelle, for their tour around South Africa, recognising the iconic VW Volkswagen Kombi as a tribute to the lifestyle that the new single ‘Pick Daisies’ represents.
+With the success of the single ‘Pick Daisies’ in 2016, Volkswagen South Africa mobilized this rousing musician with the 6th Generation Volkswagen Kombi Caravelle, for their tour around South Africa.
+Recognising the iconic VW Volkswagen Kombi as a tribute to the lifestyle that the new single ‘Pick Daisies’ represents.
 Heather and her crew covered over 35 000km’s, touring South Africa and Mozambique with her single ‘Pick Daisies’ topping radio charts as far and fast as Volkswagen drove them.

 Collaboration was the theme for the most part of 2017/18.
 Between festivals and shows, Waters took time out to collaborate with various Artists, with the aim of writing and producing songs away from her usual acoustic driven indie folk-rock style.
 Working with Artists such as The Sequence Band, Craig Vee and Hands (Natali Shaked) this deemed as a successful move in Heather’s song-writing career, carving a new mature sound, exploring various genres through the releases of 'Mozambiquan Rain', 'A Life Worth Living', ‘Tear this Apart’ and 'Spotlight'

-Ending the year with great gusto, Waters joined forces with Tanja Storm on Girls Rockin the Road Tour in South Africa summer 2019/2020, this dynamic female duo was the perfect collaboration to pack out theatres and venues with their unique sounds of soul, swing, jazz, indie folk, rock and reggae!
+Ending the year with great gusto, Waters joined forces with Tanja Storm on Girls Rockin the Road Tour in South Africa summer 2019/2020, this dynamic duo was the perfect collaboration, blending their unique sounds of soul, jazz, indie folk, rock and reggae!